avble/avble.github.io/_posts/2025-05-23-High-Frequency-Server.md

 To name a few, nodejs (javascript), aiohttp (python), boost-beast (C++), boost-asio (C++).

 For application which required high-frequency, selecting a right framework/library is very important.

-This work is to measuring the performance among frameworks/libraries.
+This work is to develop 2 http servers in C++ and then their performance are compared with other frameworks/libraries.
+These two developed servers are [http-parser-with-libuv](https://github.com/avble/http_parser-libuv) and [http-parser-with-libevent](https://github.com/avble/http-parser-with-libevent)

+The experimental result shows that these two severs are well suited for application which the high-frequency is required.

 The below table shows its performance in term of `request per second`.